grammarly/tape-enzyme/doc/wrapper.md

   const childTestWrapper = testWrapper.find('#child1')
   const childrenTestWrapper = t.wrapper(wrapper.find('.child'))

+  childTestWrapper
-  childTestWrapper.isSelector('.child', 'child should has class .child') childTestWrapper.hasClass('child', 'child should has class .child') childTestWrapper.type('span', 'child should has type span') childTestWrapper.checkName('span', 'child should has name span') childTestWrapper.checkKey('2', 'child should has key 2') childTestWrapper.text('First Child', 'child should has text First Child')
+    .isSelector('.child', 'child should has class .child')
+    .hasClass('child', 'child should has class .child')
+    .type('span', 'child should has type span')
+    .checkName('span', 'child should has name span')
+    .checkKey('2', 'child should has key 2')
+    .text('First Child', 'child should has text First Child')

   childrenTestWrapper.lengthOf(2, 'should be 2 children elements')
 ```